fugu-chop/launch_school/rb109_assessment/written_assessment/practice_problems.md

 p new_array
 ```
 On `line 1`, we initialise a local variable `arr` and assign it to the array object `[​1​, ​2​, ​3​, ​4​, ​5​, ​6​, ​7​, ​8​, ​9​, ​10​]`.
 On `line 3`, we initialise a local variable `new_array` and assign it to the return value of calling the `select` method with a block (as denoted by the `do...end` reserved words immediately following the `select` method call) passed as an argument, on the array object referenced by `arr`.
+The block takes a single parameter, `n`.
+The `select` method invokes the block once for each element in the calling array object.

 The `select` method will return a new array with elements returned by the block that are truthy.
 In Ruby, everything except for `false` and `nil` are evaluated as truthy.
 In our case, each element of the array object `[​1​, ​2​, ​3​, ​4​, ​5​, ​6​, ​7​, ​8​, ​9​, ​10​]` is passed to the block parameter `n`.

+On `line 4`, we initialise a local block variable `n` and assign it to the array element passed to the block parameter `n`.
 The expression on `line 4` is executed, but ultimately ignored in the evaluation of the element's truthiness (the return value is not assigned to a variable at any stage or evaluated any further).

-On `line 5`, the value of the block parameter `n` is passed to the `puts` method as an argument, which outputs the element, and returns `nil`.
+On `line 5`, the local block variable `n` is passed to the `puts` method as an argument, which outputs the element, and returns `nil`.
 Since there is no explicit `return` in the block, Ruby will return the value of the last evaluated expression in the block.
-In this case, that return value is `nil`.
-All of the elements that are passed into the block will be evaluated as `nil` due to the `puts` statement being the last evaluated expression in the block (the `puts` method call always returns `nil`).
+In this case, that return value is `nil` (the `puts` method call always returns `nil`).

 Since none of the values returned by the block are truthy, the `select` method will return an empty array and this is assigned to the local variable `new_array`.
 When we pass the local variable `new_array` as an argument to the `p` method call on `line 8`, this will both output and return an empty array.